 During cold stress, lipoprotein lipase activity decreases in white adipose tissue and increases in brown adipose tissue.

-Now that the media has discovered Brown Fat, who is going to join me on project No Jacket Required?
-Here was my advice from Still No Jacket Required:
+Now that the media has discovered Brown Fat, who will join me on the project No Jacket Required?
+Here is my advice from Still No Jacket Required:

 I still think anyone can benefit from some cold weather exposure.
 It doesnt need to be as extreme as what I did.
 Stay out in the cold longer and wear fewer layers.
 Youll get used to it.
 Youll be fine.